feature-engine/feature_engine/paper/paper.md

 the characteristics of the machine learning model, they may need to use different techniques.

-Feature-engine gathers the most frequently used data pre-processing techniques, as well as bespoke techniques developed in data competitions, in a library, from which users can pick and choose the transformation that they need, and use it just like they would use any other Scikit-learn class.
+Feature-engine gathers the most frequently used data pre-processing techniques, as well as bespoke techniques developed in data science competitions, in a library, from which users can pick and choose the transformation that they need, and use it just like they would use any other Scikit-learn class.
 As a result, users are spared of manually creating a lot of code, which is often repetitive, as the same procedures are applied to different datasets.
 In addition,